Northern Gas Networks: get connected in 5 steps

 About Northern Gas Networks

 Northern Gas Networks (NGN) operates the gas network across the North East, Northern Cumbria, and much of Yorkshire.
-The company distributes gas to over 2.7 million homes and businesses, reaching around 6.8 million customers within an area of 25,000 square kilometers.
+The company distributes gas to over 2.7 million homes and businesses, reaching around 6.8 million customers within an area of 25,000 square kilometres.
 It also provides the gas emergency service for the area.

 Each year, Northern Gas Networks connects nearly 7,000 new homes and businesses to its gas distribution network and performs around 3,000 alterations.